Plate trick: The belt trick

 The same phenomenon can be demonstrated using a leather belt with an ordinary frame buckle, whose prong serves as a pointer.
 The end opposite the buckle is clamped so it cannot move.
 The belt is extended without a twist and the buckle is kept horizontal while being turned clockwise one complete turn (360°), as evidenced by watching the prong.
 The belt will then appear twisted, and no maneuvering of the buckle that keeps it horizontal and pointed in the same direction can undo the twist.
 Obviously a 360° turn counterclockwise would undo the twist.
 The surprise element of the trick is that a second 360° turn in the clockwise direction, while apparently making the belt even more twisted, does allow the belt to be returned to its untwisted state by maneuvering the buckle under the clamped end while always keeping the buckle horizontal and pointed in the same direction.

 Mathematically, the belt serves as a record, as one moves along it, of how the buckle was transformed from its original position, with the belt untwisted, to its final rotated position.
 The clamped end always represents the null rotation.
-The trick demonstrates that a path in rotation space (SO(3)) that produces a 360 degree rotation is not homotopy equivalent to a null rotation, but a path that produces a double rotation (720°) is null equivalent.
+The trick demonstrates that a path in rotation space (SO(3)) that produces a 360 degree rotation is not homotopic to a null rotation, but a path that produces a double rotation (720°) is null-homotopic.

-Belt trick has been witnessed in 1-d Classical Heisenberg model as a breather solution.
+The belt trick has been theoretically constructed in 1-d Classical Heisenberg model as a breather solution.